 Venice or ‘La Serenissima’, as it was known in Italian, dominated the Mediterranean for centuries.
-Even today just crossing the causeway from the mainland is like stepping into another world, steeped in history and unique in its maritime traditions.
+Even today just crossing the causeway from the mainland is like stepping into another world.
+The city overflows with history and unique maritime traditions.
 For once the superlatives of the guidebook ring true.
 Unlike workaday cities such as Rome or Milan, cars and traffic jams are unknown here.
 Yet despite being unlike anywhere else, quite a few tourists still come away with a negative impression.
-‘Over-touristed’, ‘busy’, ‘expensive’, ‘dirty’ and ‘stinking’ are some of the charges laid against Venice.
+‘Over-touristed’, ‘busy’, ‘expensive’, ‘dirty’ and ‘stinking’- this is what they say about Venice.
 However, with some planning, a trip here can easily be made memorable for all the right reasons.
 Below are some tips for you to make the most of your first trip to Venice.

 - Time your visit carefully.
 How many times have I met people who absolutely hated their visit to Venice?
-The truth is that many visit in the middle of the summer when Venice is at its hottest, most foul smelling and when it is absolutely thronged with tourists.
+The truth is that many tourists visit in the middle of the summer.
+This is when Venice is at its hottest, most foul smelling and when it is absolutely thronged with tourists.
 Stories of garbage boats on the Grand Canal abound and these stories reflect the truth of the tourist juggernaut that is Venice in the busy summer months.
-Instead come between mid-October and mid-December when the winter sun hangs low in the sky and the city is reflected in its canals and waterways.
+Instead, come between mid-October and mid-December .
+At this time of year, the winter sun hangs low in the sky and you will see the city in the reflections of its canals and waterways.
 Wander off the beaten track to have the city to yourself and experience the magic for yourself.

 - Walk, walk and walk!
 If ever there was a city to invest in a good pair of walking shoes, this is surely it.
 Much of the charm of Venice is found when exploring its back alleys, quiet corners and little stone bridges.
 This is where you can dream and discover your own version of the ‘real Venice’.

 - Be prepared.
-Bring everything that you need such as cameras, batteries, umbrellas etc. These are things that you can stock up on in advance and buying them in a tourist honey pot such as Venice makes no sense whatsoever.
+Bring everything that you need such as cameras, batteries, umbrellas etc. These are things that you can stock up on in advance and making purchases in a tourist honeypot such as Venice makes no sense whatsoever.

 - Walk when you can, but take a vaporetto down the Grand Canal when you first arrive.
-Venice is unique and you will be reminded of this every time your boat rounds a corner on your first journey on a vaporetto down to Piazza San Marco.
-As of January 2015, each one way ticket costs 7 euro, so it is better to buy the Tourist Travel tickets (20 euro for 24 hours, 30 euro for 48 hours, 30 euro for 72 hours and 60 euro for seven days).
+Venice is unique.
+Every time your boat rounds a corner on your first vaporetto journey will serve as a remeinder of this.
+As of January 2015, each one-way ticket costs 7 euro, so it is better to buy the Tourist Travel tickets (20 euro for 24 hours, 30 euro for 48 hours, 30 euro for 72 hours and 60 euro for seven days).

 - Watch your things.
 It may not quite be Roma Termini station, but Venice attracts large crowds of tourists.
 Think about it!

 - Stay in Padua (Padova) if you want to spend a few days without breaking the bank.
-It is close, has a train connection and hotel prices are reported to be cheaper than in Venice.
+It is close, has a train connection and hotel prices are cheaper than in Venice.

 Plan your trip well and the memories will stay with you forever.